LianAldrich/my-first-repo/README.md

 Three of my favorite books are:

-- _Man's Search for Meaning_ by Viktor FRankl
+- _Man's Search for Meaning_ by Viktor Frankl
 - _Paradise Lost_ by John Milton
-- *The Prince* by Nicollò Michiavelli
+- *The Prince* by Nicollò Machiavelli

 ### Dreams